johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   semifinal: 2
   semifinal-runningorder: 2
   commentary: |
-    The synthesisers are out in force in this track setting a dark and moody backdrop for this driving ballad about heartbreak and relationship breakdown.
+    The synthesisers are out in force in this track, setting a dark and moody backdrop for this driving ballad about heartbreak and relationship breakdown.

     An incredibly abrupt ending ruins an otherwise well produced, even if middle-of-the-road, track.